Blog

 One of the barriers is a growing amount of cyberattacks.
 Ensuring data privacy and proper cybersecurity is a top priority of any company aiming to succeed in executing a transformation program.

-In this article, we shed light on the top 4 security challenges of digital transformation and QA activities that may help troubleshoot them.
+In this article, we highlight 4 security challenges of digital transformation and QA activities that may help troubleshoot them.

 Four security issues that hamper digital transformation

 Within the current informational era, cybersecurity has been taken for granted.
-However, due to swift migration to an online space and digitalization happening globally, companies are encountering an increased volume of cyberthreats.
-According to Statista32% of respondents admit that the growing likelihood of data breaches was one of the main digital transformation concerns of 2020.
+However, due to the swift migration to an online space and digitalization happening globally, companies are encountering an increased volume of cyberthreats.

 Security issue #1.
 Tech evolution with the same safety level